arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 - Sophisticated cybercriminals, though, learn to evade these simple classification-based rule engines by modifying their tactics.
 - leverage unsupervised learning techniques to address these limitations.

-The _drawback_, though, of using unsupervised learning is that because the dataset is unlabeled, there aren’t any known output observations to check and validate the model, and predictions are therefore more subjective than those coming from supervised learning.
+The _drawback_, though, of using unsupervised learning is that because the dataset is unlabeled, there _aren’t any known output observations to check_ and validate the model, and _predictions are therefore more subjective_ than those coming from supervised learning.

-Semi-supervised Learning
+### Semi-supervised Learning

-used for datasets that contain a mix of labeled and unlabeled cases.
+Used for datasets that contain a mix of labeled and unlabeled cases.

 One technique is to build the initial model using the labeled cases (supervised learning) and then use the same model to label the remaining cases (that are unlabeled) in the dataset.

-Reinforcement Learning
+### Reinforcement Learning

-the third and most advanced category of machine learning.

-The goal of reinforcement learning is to achieve a specific goal (output) by randomly trialing a vast number of possible input combinations and grading their performance.
+The goal of reinforcement learning is to achieve a specific goal (output) by _randomly trialing a vast number of possible input combinations and grading their performance_.

-Q-learning
+### Q-learning

 A specific algorithmic example of reinforcement learning

-you start with a set environment of states, represented as “S.”
+- you start with a set environment of states, represented as “S.”

-In the game Pac-Man, states could be the challenges, obstacles, or pathways
+- In the game Pac-Man, states could be the challenges, obstacles, or pathways

-The set of possible actions to respond to these states is referred to as “A.” In Pac-Man, actions are limited to left, right, up, and down movements, as well as multiple combinations thereof.
+- The set of possible actions to respond to these states is referred to as “A.” In Pac-Man, actions are limited to left, right, up, and down movements, as well as multiple combinations thereof.

-The third important symbol is “Q,” which is the model’s starting value and has an initial value of “0.”
+- The third important symbol is “Q,” which is the model’s starting value and has an initial value of “0.”

-As Pac-Man explores the space inside the game, two main things happen: 1) Q drops as negative things occur after a given state/action.
-2) Q increases as positive things occur after a given state/action.
+- As Pac-Man explores the space inside the game, two main things happen:
+  1. Q drops as negative things occur after a given state/action.
+  2. Q increases as positive things occur after a given state/action.

-more comprehensive explanation of reinforcement learning and Q-learning using the Pac-Man case study. https://inst.eecs.berkeley.edu/~cs188/sp12/projects/reinforcement/reinforcement.html
+A more comprehensive explanation of reinforcement learning and Q-learning using the [Pac-Man case study](https://inst.eecs.berkeley.edu/~cs188/sp12/projects/reinforcement/reinforcement.html)

+# aaa

 ## 4 THE MACHINE LEARNING TOOLBOX

-Compartment 1: Data
+### Compartment 1: Data

 As a beginner, it’s best to start with (analyzing) structured data.
 This means that the data is defined, organized, and labeled in a table, as shown in Table 3.